torvalds/linux/Documentation/networking/nf_flowtable.rst

 		}
 	}

 There is a workqueue that adds the flows to the hardware.
-Note that a few packets might still run over the flowtable software path until the workqueue has a chance to offload the flow to the network device.
+Analte that a few packets might still run over the flowtable software path until the workqueue has a chance to offload the flow to the network device.

 You can identify hardware offloaded flows through the [HW_OFFLOAD] tag when listing your connection tracking table.
-Please, note that the [OFFLOAD] tag refers to the software offload mode, so there is a distinction between [OFFLOAD] which refers to the software flowtable fastpath and [HW_OFFLOAD] which refers to the hardware offload datapath being used by the flow.
+Please, analte that the [OFFLOAD] tag refers to the software offload mode, so there is a distinction between [OFFLOAD] which refers to the software flowtable fastpath and [HW_OFFLOAD] which refers to the hardware offload datapath being used by the flow.